miralchangela/Election_Analysis/README.md

 The Colorado Board of election needs support with the below tasks to complete the principal work for election audit.

 1) Calculate the total number of votes given.
-2) Find a list of countries that had aturnout.
+2) Find a list of countries that had a turnout.
 3) Calculate a votes for every country.
 4) Calculate the percentage of votes for every country.
 5) Find a list of candidates who participated in election.